Choose a date on the calendar, or visit Telecharge.com

 This spring, DANIEL CRAIG (No Time to Die, A Steady Rain) makes his much-anticipated return to Broadway alongside RUTH NEGGA (Loving, Hamlet), making her Broadway debut, in the world premiere production of Shakespeare’s heart-racing drama MACBETH, directed by Tony Award® winner SAM GOLD (Hamlet, Othello, Fun Home).

-A tale of malice, matrimony and murder, MACBETH tells the story of one couple’s obsession with power—and their guilt after doing the unthinkable.
+A tale of malice, madness and murder, MACBETH tells the story of one married couple’s obsession with power—and their guilt after doing the unthinkable.
 For 15 weeks only, this thrilling new production will capture the passion and ferocity of Shakespeare’s most haunting text like never before.

 is hailed as one of the finest actors of his generation on stage, screen, and television.
 Craig was most recently seen on screen in Rian Johnson’s Knives Out, for which his standout performance earned him a Golden Globe nomination.
 He will reprise his role in the upcoming sequel.
 Other notable film credits include Munich, Layer Cake, Road To Perdition, The Girl with the Dragon Tattoo amongst others, and he returns to the role of ‘James Bond’ for the fifth and final time this fall in No Time To Die, after previously starring as ‘Bond’ in Spectre, Quantum of Solace, Casino Royale and the critically acclaimed box office smash Skyfall.